Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhubs/README.md

 client = EventHubClient.from_connection_string(connection_str, event_hub_path)
 ```

-- The `from_connection_string` method takes the connection string of the form 'Endpoint=sb://<yournamespace>.servicebus.windows.net/;SharedAccessKeyName=<yoursharedaccesskeyname>;SharedAccessKey=<yoursharedaccesskey>' and entity name to your Event Hub instance.
+- The `from_connection_string` method takes the connection string of the form `Endpoint=sb://<yournamespace>.servicebus.windows.net/;SharedAccessKeyName=<yoursharedaccesskeyname>;SharedAccessKey=<yoursharedaccesskey>` and entity name to your Event Hub instance.
 You can get the connection string from the [Azure portal](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string#get-connection-string-from-the-portal).

-#### Create client using the azure-identity library:
+**Create client using the azure-identity library:**

 ```python
 from azure.eventhub import EventHubClient